Brilliant-Star-ch/Insole-Pressure-Sensor/README.md

 # firmware
 # Insole Test
-Code for functional testing of the Insole.
+Code for functional testing of the Insole.\n
 By default, only one instruction can be connected.
 Serial communication allows you to test whether the pressure sensor is working properly.